Plan Your Excursion

 - 11.00 am

-The maximum number of students per facilitated lesson is 35.
+The maximum number of students per workshop is 35.

-Duty of care for visiting students remains with the attending teacher.
+Duty of care of students and management of their behavior is the responsibility of the attending teacher.
 It is a requirement to provide a supervisory team for excursions.
-We recommend 1 adult per 6 students for junior primary and 1 adult per 15 students for middle primary and secondary students.
+We recommend 1 adult per 6 students for Foundation to Year 3 classes and 1 adult per 15 students for Year 4 to Year 12 classes.

-Library staff assisting with school groups will present activities but are not responsible for the supervision of students.
+State Library staff assisting with school groups will present activities but are not responsible for the supervision of students.
+State Library staff reserve the right to immediately cancel a class if class behavior is unruly, disruptive to other library patrons or putting others at risk.

 Please advise if you have students with special needs.
 The venue is suitable for wheelchairs, with lift access to all floors and disabled toilets and drink fountains.